 Kubernetes is an open-source platform for container orchestration.
 Although there are other platforms, such as Docker Swarm and Apache Mesos, Kubernetes has been adopted as the standard for easily developing containerized services and applications.
 Along with the inherent ability to schedule, scale, and monitor the containers.
 Offering the advantage of a strong community of contributors and support in developing cloud-based applications.
 Its commercial and hosted tools are widely available.
 Kubernetes is highly portable, which can run in various operating environments and be utilized with other kinds of technologies like service meshes.
 Kubernetes’ container capabilities are quite extensive.

-Another benefit of Kubernetes is allowing systems administrators and developers to dictate how they would like a system to run.
-Kubernetes will dynamically execute operations in the exact fashion as the developers described.
+Another one of Kubernetes advantages is allowing systems administrators and developers to dictate how they would like a system to run.
+Kubernetes will dynamically precisely execute operations as the developers described.
 As a result, the platform is highly declarative.

 Multi-Cloud Container Orchestration

 “Multi-cloud” means utilizing at least two cloud services from different providers.
 When this term is used in the discussion of containers and orchestration, it means using at least two infrastructure platforms, private or public cloud, to run applications.
 In multi-cloud container orchestration, the orchestration tool manages containers across different cloud-based environments, not just in one specific cloud environment.